Compress, Gather, and Recompute: REFORMing Long-Context Processing in Transformers: Introduction

 The ability to handle extremely long contexts, often exceeding the original model's pre-trained context limits, has emerged as a critical challenge for the advanced usage of large language models (LLMs) in real-world scenarios.
 This capability is essential for various applications, such as processing life-long user interactions, understanding and debugging repository-level codebases, and handling multi-modal inputs (interleaved sequences of text and visual information can result in extremely long contexts).
 However, under existing Transformer-based language model architectures \cite{dubey2024llama, jiang2023mistral}, processing such long sequences often causes significant computational challenges, requiring substantial computation as well as memory resources.
 These demanding requirements often prove infeasible in practical deployment settings, necessitating new technologies that can handle extremely long sequences with reasonable computational resources.

-Current approaches to efficient infinite-context processing broadly fall into two categories: recurrent context processing and random access mechanisms.
+Current approaches to efficient context window extrapolation broadly fall into two categories: recurrent context processing and random access mechanisms.
 Recurrent methods \citep{xiao2023efficient, zhang2023h2o, oren2024transformers, kim2024infinipot} divide the input into manageable chunks and iteratively process them while maintaining a summarized representation of prior chunks, typically by compressing or evicting parts of the Key-Value (KV) cache.
 While these approaches reduce memory and computational costs, they often suffer from `forgetting' due to the loss of critical information during compression and/or eviction.

 In contrast, another line of work aims to enable dynamic random-access to the previous inputs by preserving the full KV cache and retrieving relevant portions when processing new chunks \citep{xiao2024infllm, liu2024reattention}.
 These methods provide more flexibility in accessing prior context, as they allow selective re-attention to specific segments of the input.
 However, maintaining the full KV cache requires substantial memory resources, often leading to significant memory overhead and latency increases, especially in practical deployments where CPU memory offloading is necessary.
 Furthermore, the increased flexibility does not necessarily lead to high retrieval performance.
 These limitations highlight the need for a more balanced approach that combines efficiency with precise long-context handling.